-1. File an official application for admissions by the published deadline.
-Any exceptions, with documentation, should be directed to the Dean of Student Services.
+File an official application for admissions by the published deadline.
+Any exceptions, with documentation, should be directed to the Admissions Officer.

 The Nursing program may have earlier admission deadlines.
-Admittance to the College is not acceptance into the program.
-Consult the program section of this catalog for further information.

-To receive financial assistance, request and file a financial aid application.

-Applications received after April 1 will be processed and eligible students will be awarded financial aid as available.
+Admittance to the College is not acceptance into the

+- program.
+Consult the program section of this catalog for further information. - 2.
+Request and file a financial aid application before April 1 if seeking financial assistance.
+Applications received after April 1 will be processed, but awards will be made to eligible students only if funds are available.
 Application forms are available at the HawCC Financial Aid Office, Bldg.
 379A (Manono campus), phone: (808) 974-7660.
-See separate section on Financial Aid.

-- 3. To receive on-campus housing assignments, request and file an official application for on-campus housing by March 31 with the Office of Student Housing, phone (808) 974-7522.
+See separate section on Financial Aid. - 3.
+Request and file an official application for on-campus housing by March 31 if seeking on-campus housing.
+Contact the Office of Student Housing (808) 974-7522.
 Acceptance to the College does not guarantee on-campus housing. - 4.
-Placement testing for new students is required and is administered according to established TLC policies and procedures.
-Call The Learning Center at (808) 974-7503 or the WHSS at (808) 322-4862 for information and appointments.
-Accommodations for students with disabilities can be arranged, call (808) 933-0702 [TTY]. - Consider attending an Information Session.
+Arrange to take placement tests.
+Placement testing is required prior to registering for English, Math, and certain other courses.
+Tests are administered according to established TLC policies and procedures.
+Call The Hale Kea Advancement and Testing Center at (808) 933-3219 or the WHSS at (808) 322-4862 for information and appointments.
+Accommodations for students with disabilities can be arranged, call (808) 933-0702 [TTY]. - Attend a Student Orientation Advising and Registration (SOAR) Session.
 Call (808) 974-7741 for details on time and place.